 After many yoga-induced injuries caused by classes that pushed the envelope without safeguarding the body, Jason has returned to his roots and what originally drew him to the practice.
 He is currently studying with one of the most experienced and respected Yoga teachers in the West, Rod Stryker.
 Jason designs his classes to give you the workout you are looking for while introducing you to the essential techniques that respect your body's limits so you can enjoy a lifetime of yoga: alignment, breath, and a present and still mind.

-Studio Manager and Yoga InstructorEmail Michelle
+Teacher Lead and Yoga InstructorEmail Michelle

 After receiving a degree in social work from UMBC, Michelle relocated to Minnesota to manage a program for people struggling with severe and persistent mental illness.